-- (i) No student from a School affiliated to the Board shall be eligible to take the examination unless he has completed 75% of attendance counted from the opening of Class XI/XII up to the 1st of the month preceding the month in which the examination commences in the subjects of internal assessment. - (ii) Exemption from W.E./Art Education/P & HE may be granted to a candidate on medical grounds provided the application is supported by a certificate given by a Registered Medical Officer of the rank not below that of Asstt.
-Surgeon and forwarded by the Head of the School with his recommendations. - (iii) The Chairman shall have powers to condone shortage of attendances in subjects of internal assessment.
+- (a) No student from a School affiliated to the Board shall be eligible to take the Secondary and Senior School Certificate Examinations conducted by the Board unless he has completed 60% of attendance in respect of students participating in Sports at National level organized by recognized Federations/CBSE/SGFI counted from the opening of class X/XII upto the first of the month preceding the month in which the examination commences in the subjects of internal assessment.
+Also no student from a School affiliated to the Board shall be eligible to take the Class IX/X/XI Examinations conducted by the School unless he has completed 60% of attendance in respect of students participating in Sports at National level organized by recognized Federations/CBSE/SGFI in the subjects of internal assessment. - (ii) Exemption from W.E/Art Education/P & H E may be granted to a candidate on medical grounds in respect of Secondary and Senior School candidates appearing for the Secondary and Senior School Certificate Examinations conducted by the Board provided the application is supported by a certificate given by a registered medical officer of the rank not below that of Assistant Surgeon and forwarded by the Head of the School with his recommendations. - (iii) The Chairman shall have the powers to condone shortage of attendances in subjects of internal assessment in respect of Secondary and Senior School candidates appearing for the Secondary School and Senior School Certificate Examinations conducted by the Board.

-1.15 Rules for Condonation of shortage of Attendance
+14.1 Rules for Condonation of shortage of Attendance